WPChill/strong-testimonials/readme.txt

 == Upgrade Notice ==

+= 1.15.2 =
+Fix handling of custom widget areas.

+= 1.15.1 =
+Fix bug in slideshow Javascript.

 = 1.15 =
-* Now works better with Page Builder 2.0.
+Now works better with Page Builder 2.0.
 Added some filters.

 = 1.14.5 =
-* Fixed slideshow pause on hover.
+Fixed slideshow pause on hover.

 = 1.14.4 =
-* RTL stylesheet not included by default.
+RTL stylesheet not included by default.

 = 1.14.3 =
 Fixed JavaScript error in slideshow.